 The maximum speed in the basins is 3 knots.

 Also refer to “The Danish Port Pilot”.

 Rules of order

-The “Standard regulations for the observance of order, etc. in Danish ports” apply, with the following additions:
+The “Standard regulations for the observance of order etc. in Danish ports” apply with the following addition: